 National Soil Services

-AfSIS has continued to focus on distribution and capacity building for its technologies with governmental and non-governmental organisations in Ethiopia, Ghana, Nigeria and Tanzania helping the project contribute to knowledge distribution, public engagement and awareness, and sustainable resource management, demonstrating the value of modern soil and landscape information services.
+The Africa Soil Information Service collaborates on national programmes in four African countries to assist with the transition to modern agricultural research and data collection practices.
+AfSIS has continued to focus on distribution and capacity building for its technologies with governmental and non-governmental organisations in Ethiopia, Tanzania, Ghana, and Nigeria.
+Its main goal is to contribute to knowledge distribution, public engagement and sustainable resource management.

 The AfSIS collaboration with EthioSIS remains active supporting it with the Ethiopian Growth and Transformation Programme 2 (GTP2).
 The plan will guide the development of agriculture in Ethiopia for the next five years and there is expected to be a big demand for EthioSIS data and analysis as the regions develop their agricultural commercialisation plans.